 In the odd place where I worry about petty theft I secure to bike using notebook cable lock per below method.
 I never take more than 6 or 7 days of clothes.
 You need to hand wash but you will have to anyway unless on a very leisurely ride with ample days off – but motorbike rental charges usually mean keeping the wheels rolling with rest days before or after.
 Some pegs with hooks will let you hang up hand washed items in hotels where the hangers cannot be removed from cupboard.

 Travelling in warm SE Asia I pack ultra light rain gear, bicycle rain pants and bicycle rain shoe covers and a lightweight hiking rain jacket that doubles as a wind breaker under my mesh jacket all of which packs down to tiny space compared to motorcycle branded gear.

 Having lounge access makes air travel less miserable.
-I already had access to Star Alliance lounges but fly that group rarely now in Asia.
 I joined this lounge scheme about 5 years ago as no matter what airline I fly I can access a lounge.
-Sure there is an annual fee and small fee when you access the lounges but it is not expensive for what you get.
+Sure there is an annual fee and small fee when you access the lounges but it is not expensive in the scope of your trip.
 Airports have crazy prices for lousy food so you pay the same but get less when you could be relaxing in a lounge.
 Meals vary, some are modest, some a full buffet with wine or beer.
 All have comfy quiet place with wi-fi.
 It makes world of difference especially on stopovers to take a shower.